Matrix Points on Varieties: Introduction

 Matrix points on more general varieties have been explored by earlier works of Chien-Hao Liu and Shing-Tung Yau in the context of D-branes in string theory \cite{liu2010d}.
 The moduli space $C_n(X)$ (as representation space $\mathsf{rep}_n(R)$) is also seen in the works of Lieven Le Bruyn and Jens Hemelaer \cite{le2012representation,hemelaer2016azumaya}.
 However, to the authors' knowledge, the rational cohomology of the space $C_n(X)$ has not been computed before.
-In fact, even the simple question of determining the Betti numbers of the space of $n$-by-$n$ matrices avoiding several eigenvalues was likely open, but can be computed using our combinatorial formula (\Cref{thm: combinatorial formula}) applied to the space $\A^1 - \{a_1, a_2, \dots, a_r\}$.
+In fact, even the simple problem of determining the Betti numbers of the space of $n$-by-$n$ matrices avoiding several eigenvalues was already difficult to solve using classical methods, but our combinatorial formula (\Cref{thm: combinatorial formula}) applied to the space $\A^1 - \{a_1, a_2, \dots, a_r\}$ provides a low complexity way to compute these Betti numbers.